- Visit the Buddhist monasteries in the Indus Valley whilst acclimatising to the altitude

 We recommend our riders to wear a helmet to the correct standard and you should bring your own to ensure a proper fit

-On the trail, two man tents, with mattresses.
-Communal toilet tent.
-Meals will be simple as you are carrying supplies with you to last the whole of the trip.
+Small 2 man tents, with mattresses.
+Comunal toilet tent Meals will be very simple as you are carrying supplies with you for the duration of the trip.

 Contrary to popular belief, all Hindus are not vegetarians and strict vegetarianism is limited to the south.
 However, you are unlikely to be served beef steak as the cow is sacred.
 Some Muslim restaurants will serve buffalo.

 Take care not to drink water from unknown sources.
 It is better to buy mineral water when staying in the towns.
 On the trail you will need water purification tablets such as Micropur.

 There are two main seasons in Ladakh - the harsh winters can see temperatures as low as -30c.
 The horse riding trails only run in the summer months when the climate is very dry and rough with an intense sun.

 Be careful not to tip too much - being overly generous can affect the general standard of living and destablise the local economy.
 If children earn more money than their fathers by begging or asking for money for photos then this can create major distortions within the family.

 - You should take two medium sized bags with you rather than one large bag so that they can be carried by the pack horses.

 - Please pack in accordance with local religious and traditional cultures - it is important to keep your shoulders and knees covered when meeting local populations.
 Please do not wear shorts or strappy tops in towns and villages.

 - Equus Journeys strongly recommend that you wear a riding helmet and that you take your own to ensure a correct fit.
 There are many lightweight options available nowadays

 - Sunhat for when not riding